 Server side encryption: Server side encryption type for uploaded objects.
 Defaults to none.
+This is used for enabling encryption for data at rest.

 Signature version: Signature version to use for signing S3 requests.
 Defaults to v4.

 Max file size (MB): Maximum uncompressed output file size.
 Files of this size will be closed and moved to final output location.
 Defaults to 32.